jonbca/GORT/README.txt

 TO RUN
 ~~~~~~

-1. Locate the guessdata directory.
-Inside that directory, create a directory
+1. Decompress the guessdata.tar.bz2.
+It will create a directory called guessdata.
-   called '.cache'.
+2. Issue the following commands to create a cache folder:

+$ cd guessdata
+$ mkdir .cache

-2. Enter the src/ directory, and start SWI-Prolog:
+3. Enter the src folder.
+4. Run SWI-Prolog:

 $ swipl

+Note that the version installed on DICE is too old to run thisi
+software.
+You must use version 5.7.12.

-3. To start the program, type:
+5. To start the program, run:

 ?- [guess].